EatonChips/vimage/README.md

 go install github.com/eatonchips/vimage
 ```

-There are also binaries that will soon available in the releases tab.
-This has only been tested on Linux and Windows.
+There are also binaries that are available in the releases tab.

 ## Usage